 Motivation

 The motivation for this feature primarily comes from testing.
 We maintain a thorough HDF5 API test suite that is meant to be used to validate VOL connectors.
-However, since not all VOL connectors support all features, it can be difficult for this test suite to know when a feature is not supported by a particular VOL connector, and should therefore not report a test failure.
-While the test suite does leverage the VOL capability flags feature, and does not test features that are reported to be unsupported, the VOL capability flags faciality simply cannot hope to ever cover all possible situations where a feature may or may not be supported by a VOL connector, as there are almost countless possibilities.
+However, since not all VOL connectors support all features, it can be difficult for this test suite to know when a feature is not supported by a particular VOL connector and should therefore not report a test failure.
+While the test suite does leverage the VOL capability flags feature, and does not test features that are reported to be unsupported, the VOL capability flags facility simply cannot hope to ever cover all possible situations where a feature may or may not be supported by a VOL connector, as there are almost countless possibilities.
 For example, a VOL connector may only support variable length data with an atomic parent type, or may only support attributes with a scalar dataspace, or may only support absolute paths for soft links.

 Therefore, we want to add a mechanism for the VOL connector to report to the HDF5 library that it cannot complete an operation at the time the operation is invoked, rather than attempting to enumerate all possibilities beforehand, and ways for that same information to be passed from HDF5 to the application.
 We will, of course, retain the existing VOL capability flags for coarse-grained feature support queries.
 While this is primarily intended for testing purposes, it could also be used by applications that are designed to gracefully handle certain operations being unsupported, possibly by using an alternate method to store the data in such a case.

+This information needs to be ultimately passed from the VOL connector to the application.
+However, since there are two public interfaces between the VOL connector and the application, we must define the method of passing this information across each interface.
+These methods do not necessarily need to be the same or even similar, so we will treat each interface separately.

 Approaches to VOL Interface Extension

-The VOL connector needs a way to report to the top level of the HDF5 library that the requested operation cannot be executed because it, possibly due to other factors, is not supported.
+The VOL connector needs a way to report to the top level of the HDF5 library that the requested operation cannot be executed because it is not supported.
 This is different from an operation that cannot be completed due to invalid input, a system error, or an internal VOL connector error.
-There are several ways this can be accomplished.
+The reason it is not supported may be apparent purely from the parameters passed to the callback (or even the entire callback may not be supported), or it may arise from a combination of the parameters with preexisting state in the library or the file.
+There are several ways this can be signaled to the HDF5 library.
 Some possibilities are listed here:

 Approach 1: Return Value